Britney Spears Announces She’s Lost ‘Miracle Baby’

 Spears had said that during the 13 years she was under a conservatorship that she was not allowed to get pregnant.

-During her conservatorship hearings last year, she repeatedly expressed her desire to be able to start a family with Asghari, who she has been with since shortly after he appeared in one of her music videos in 2016.
+During her conservatorship hearings last year, she repeatedly expressed her desire to be able to start a family with Asghari, who she has been with since shortly after he appeared in the music video for her song Slumber Party in 2016.

-Her sons with Keven Federline, Sean and Jayden, are now 16 and 15, respectively.
+Her sons with ex-husband Keven Federline, Sean and Jayden, are now 16 and 15, respectively.

+Just earlier this week Spears and Asghari were photographed on vacation in Cancun riding jet skis together.